driusan/dewm/src/ColumnManagement.md

 	<<<Handle n key>>>
 ```

-And add the normal state switch, in case we use them for more things later.
+Then add our usual state switch, in case we use them for more things later.
 We
 don't need to check the active window, since we're just adding/deleting empty
 columns.